According to Fast Company, a rare green comet will surge through the sky near Earth next month, in what may be the first time since the Stone Age!

 The comet is currently visible via telescope or binoculars, reports NPR, however NASA predicts that by the time it reaches Earth it could possibly even be seen by the naked eye alone, though likely only in dark rural night skies away from city lights.

-You won’t want to miss this once-in-a-lifetime phenomenon as some analysts predict the comet may never return, and will head towards the vast universe, hurling through space indefinitely.
+You won’t want to miss this once-in-a-lifetime phenomenon as some analysts predict the comet may never return and will head towards the vast universe, hurling through space indefinitely.

 However, if the comet did return, it wouldn’t be for at least another 50,000 years either way.

-So, be sure to look up and keep an eye out for the comet’s dashing bright green nucleus next week.
 And, for the best chance to catch a glimpse you can check skywatching apps such as SkySafari to keep track of where the comet is in relation to us.